 6. Titan Missile Museum – The Titan Missile Museum, also known as Air Force Facility Missile Site 8 or as Titan II ICBM Site 571-7, is a former ICBM missile site located at 1580 West Duval Mine Road, Sahuarita, Arizona in the United States.

 7. Slide Rock State Park – Slide Rock State Park gets its name from a natural water slide formed by the slippery bed of Oak Creek.
 The park is located in Oak Creek Canyon 7 miles north of Sedona.

 8. Havasu Falls – Havasu Falls is a waterfall of Havasu Creek, located in the Grand Canyon, Arizona, United States.
 It is within Havasupai tribal lands.
 With magical blue water, this place is amazing.
 It does require a hike to reach the best waterfalls and swimming holes.

 9. Lake Havasu State Park – This is a great place to go camping, hiking, swimming, fishing, boating, and all the other fun activities you would do at the lake.

 10. The Wave – The wave is a sandstone formation that was amazingly formed over time.
 Be sure to apply for your permit early as only 10 are available each day.
-This is definitely off the beaten path so make sure you find a tour guide or have a GPS so you don’t get lost.
+The Wave is definitely off the beaten path.
+Be sure you find a tour guide or have a GPS so you don’t get lost.